teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 ## Trademark Owner

 Here, you enter some info about the trademark owner.
-If the owner is a company that has parents, subsidiaries, or licensees, you should talk to a lawyer.
+Be careful if the owner is a company that has parents, subsidiaries, or licensees.
 Entering the wrong owner can cause problems.

 <a href="/images/tm-app/3-trademark-owner.png"><img src="/images/tm-app/3-trademark-owner.png" class="big-image"></a>